 The walk down from the pass is easy and complete descent.
 If there is snow you can slide through it as well.
 After walking for about 6 hours you will reach the Pin Valley base campsite.
 At this camp you have entered Spiti valley.

 Once you cross the pass, you enter the mighty Spiti valley.
 Spiti will be a welcome change in all her vigor.
 Spiti region is generally dry with less rainfall and snowfall.
 The walk from here will be fast and easy.
-You are expected to walk almost 15kms on a rocky terrain.
+You are expected to walk almost 15 km. on a rocky terrain.
 The trail is well made as it is used by many shepherds.
 You will notice many grazing goats and sheep and their shepherd tents.
-Spiti has different shades of brown and green.
-Magnificent mountains covered on both the sides.
+Spiti valley owns a different landscape of brown and green texture, covered on both the sides by magnificent mountains .
 The campsite at Tia marks the end of the muddy trails, from here starts the road which is currently abandoned due to landslides.

 The walk on the road from Tia can be completed in lesser time with good speed.
 Mud is a small and the first village you will see.
 There are plenty of cafes here to quench your thirst and tang of the taste buds.
 Here is where your trek on foot ends.

 Day 10: Mud - Kaza - Kunzum La (4550m.) - Rohtang Pass - (13052 ft.) - Manali

 We will start from Kaza early morning to avoid traffic.
 The route will take you through Kumzum La pass, Chandratal junction, across Key monastery and Rohtang Pass.
 You can stop at these places for a bit before commencing the journey.
 The group will checkout at Manali.